roura356a/csk/intl.en-US/Product Introduction/Kubernetes versions.md

 ## Supported Kubernetes versions {#section_j78_nmh_0li .section}

-Alibaba Cloud Container Service for Kubernetes \(ACK\) supports the following four Kubernetes versions: V1.12, V1.11, V1.10, and V1.9.
-With Kubernetes V1.12 or V1.11, you can create resources in the ACK console, and perform corresponding O&M operations.
-However, with Kubernetes V1.10 and V1.9, you can only perform O&M operations for the resources created before these versions.
-No resources can be created with Kubernetes V1.10 and V1.9.
+Alibaba Cloud Container Service for Kubernetes \(ACK\) supports four Kubernetes versions: V1.12, V1.11, V1.10, and V1.9.
+With Kubernetes V1.12 or V1.11, you can create clusters in the ACK console, and perform the corresponding O&M operations.
+However, with Kubernetes V1.10 and V1.9, you can only perform O&M operations for the clusters that were created in these two versions, and no new clusters can be created in these two versions.

 ## Release cycle {#section_96e_ia8_bo0 .section}